-We're thrilled to introduce the designers who will be collaborating with us on the first 6 boxes of our Skill Builder yarn club.
+We're thrilled to introduce the designers who are collaborating with us on our Skill Builder yarn club boxes.
 Each of these talented designers will use their expertise to create a pattern that introduces the featured technique for their box in an approachable way, and illustrate its strengths and possibilities.
 Club members will receive a box every two months with the exclusive club pattern, plus enough of our beautiful hand-dyed yarn to knit it with!

 Arella Seaton is an Estonian knitting pattern designer, living, knitting, and designing in England.
 Estonia is a small Baltic country with a big knitting tradition, famous for Haapsalu lace and colourwork knitting.